kanisterio/kanister/docs/functions.rst

 function.
 It creates a new Pod that runs ``delete snapshot`` job.

 .. note::
+   The ``image`` argument requires the use of ``ghcr.io/kanisterio/kanister-tools`` image since it includes the required tools to delete snapshot in the object store.

    Additionally, in order to use this function, a RepositoryServer CR is required